george24601/notes/ops/k8s/misc.md

 Using a logging agent in a sidecar container can lead to significant resource consumption.
 Moreover, you won’t be able to access those logs using kubectl logs command, because they are not controlled by the kubelet.

-### Annotation

- In contrast, annotations are not used to identify and select objects.
-The metadata in an annotation can be small or large, structured or unstructured, and can include characters not permitted by labels.

 ### reserved labels
 * Example: kubernetes.io/hostname=ip-172-20-114-199.ec2.internal